emory-libraries/beckett-location-register/README.md

 # Beckett Location Register

 This Beckett Location Register is for the Emory University Center for Digital Scholarship (ECDS) as an extension of their Beckett Letters project.
-The purpose of this register is to help users locate and otherwise lookup any relevant information about the letters written by Samuel Beckett through a searchable, filterable, and/or browseable user interface, which retrieves data from a `.csv` or similar file via a REST API.
+The purpose of this register is to help users locate and otherwise lookup any relevant information about the letters written by Samuel Beckett through a searchable, filterable, and/or browseable user interface, which retrieves data from a `.csv` or `.xlsx` or from Google Sheets  via a REST API.